SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 > [!NOTE]
 > Screen designer (configurable screens) requires the Developer Tools licence.

-The Contact and Company cards/screens in SuperOffice CRM come with a default layout, but you can edit them or create your own layouts.
-Since different user groups often use the Contact and Company cards differently, it could be a good idea to create different layouts for each user group.
+The Contact and Company cards/screens in SuperOffice CRM come with a default layout, but you can edit them or create your own layouts. because different user groups often use the Contact and Company cards differently, it could be a good idea to create different layouts for each user group.

 Screen designer allows you to remove the unnecessary fields and/or create new, more relevant fields.
 You can also group the fields in tabs or columns and add your own headings (called "labels").
 If you find some of the tabs unnecessary, you can easily remove them or replace them with the tabs that are more suitable for your organization.